MandeepSingh396/Self_Driving_Vehicle-Behavioral_cloning_project/README.md

 ## Results
 Once the model is trained and state dictionaries are loaded in model_Nvidia.h5 file, we can run the driveN.py file in terminal to run the vehicle autonomously in simulator.

-Note: You can to run the simulator in autonomous mode first then only driveN.py file will run.
+Note: You have to run the simulator in autonomous mode first then only driveN.py file will run.

 https://user-images.githubusercontent.com/81529956/178168054-7c8b0e77-5365-4075-b49e-9308e6a2745c.mp4